allenphos/Term-Deposit-Subscription-Forecasting/README.md

 ![image](https://github.com/user-attachments/assets/244dbeb8-a1c0-44b4-b03e-c383ce682b0e)
 ## Results:

-The developed model achieved an AUROC score of **0.94** on the validation set, indicating a high level of accuracy in predicting time deposit subscriptions.
+The developed model achieved an AUROC score of **0.94** on the validation set, indicating a high level of accuracy in predicting term deposit subscriptions.

 ## Conclusions: